VPJPeltonen/Sky-Adventure-Documentation/Design.md

 Young villager who has earned to captaincy of the village ship.
 Their town has recently been taking over by a new empire.
 They are ordered to deliver old baron to new kingdoms capital.
 Player can choose to go rogue and take the old baron to safety of old empire

+In any case player must next go to region capital to present himself

+Things turn bad at capital and player ship is taken away and he is sent to be imprisoned

+He has to turn pirate, find his friends back, get better ships etc

+Find ancient artifact that can be used to either hide your home or kill the governor.
+The device is on the ground and can be reached by teleporter

+Finally defeat governor that imprisoned you or create a mist thing to hide home.

 ## Setting Design

 ### Home Islands